LINSA95/USA-house-price-prediction-10yr-/README.md

 # DESCRIPTION OF VARIABLES USED FOR HOUSE PRICE PREDICTION IN USA FOR NEXT 10 YEARS

-## > SQUAREFEET LIVING - Total square feet area living of a property.
+## > SQUAREFEET LIVING - Total square feet area of living space of the house.
 It is a critical variable that can cause the price variance.
 ## > NO. OF BEDROOMS - Total number of bedroom in the specific property.
 ## > NO. OF BATHROOMS - Total number of bathrooms in the property.
 It is optional as it almost always comes along with bedrooms and these two variables will be similar.
 ## > SQUARE LOT - Exact lot size of in squarefeets.